 1800 Seventh Month.—A special meeting of the Society was called at the suggestion of the committee on the slave-trade; their minutes were produced, by which it appears that two American vessels, having on board a considerable number of black people, supposed to have been bound to the Havanna, had been captured by one of the armed vessels of the United States, and sent into this port; and that the said black persons are now in circumstances demanding the attention of this Society.
 A committee was appointed to watch over their situation, and that of any others who may be hereafter brought in under the acts of Congress, against the slave-trade. and to afford them such assistance and protection, by co-operating with the officers of the General and State Governments, as may be necessary, and to provide places for such as are found to be free.

-And so it was that the Abolition Society of Pennsylvania took up the cause of assisting 118 African slaves who had, by a series of unlikely circumstance, arrived three days earlier at the Philadelphia Quarantine station off Fort Mifflin aboard the schooner Phoebe, of Charleston.
+And so it was that the Abolition Society of Pennsylvania took up the cause of assisting 118 enslaved African who had, by a series of fortuitous circumstances, arrived three days earlier at the Philadelphia quarantine station off Fort Mifflin aboard the schooner Phoebe, of Charleston.

-It was not unusual for a vessel to stop at the quarantine station.
+It was routine for a vessels to stop at the quarantine station before proceeding upriver to complete their voyage.
 Philadelphia, which was then the nation’s capital, had been struck by serious yellow fever epidemics in the 1790’s.
 The true cause was a mystery, but the disease was suspected to be contagious and it was not unusual for ships arriving from the West Indies to have yellow fever victims aboard.
 In response, the recently created Philadelphia Board of Health (1795) required that all vessels be inspected upon arrival and cleared before disembarking passengers or cargo.
 If sickness was observed, the vessel was kept in quarantine, often for several weeks, until no new cases arose.
-During the quarantine period, the sick were treated at the city’s “pest house”, or Lazaretto, on State Island, just up the Delaware from the Fort.
+During the quarantine period, the sick were treated at the city’s “pest house”, or Lazaretto, on State Island, a mile or so up the Delaware from the Fort.